-While the median price in Melbourne and Sydney doubled over the last decade, properties in other capital cities didn’t perform so well.
+While statistics show the median price in Melbourne and Sydney doubled every ten years for the last 4o years, properties in other capital cities didn’t perform so well.

 Fact: Not all property is created equal and you can’t just buy any property and hope it will make a good investment and substantially rise in value.

 The secret is finding an “investment grade” property that will outperform the averages.

 Property lie #4: You should always buy at the bottom of the property cycle

 You’ve probably seen the ‘property clock’ which depicts the cyclical nature of the property market with midnight representing the peak of the ‘hot market’, and 6 o’clock representing the bottom of the cycle.

 At a very simplistic level, it makes sense to buy at the bottom of the market, but that’s not the only factor that matters and the bottom is only one day which none of the experts can pick till the market has moved on.

 Sure buying at the bottom of the cycle may mean that you score a bargain – but if that market stays in the doldrums for several years (or longer), then what have you really achieved?

 Just ask those who bought in Perth, Adelaide, Darwin or most regional centres a few years ago and are still waiting for those markets to move.